Share Now

 “Dear Aetos FPH,

-I recently attended one of your seminars and was thrilled to have attended.
-I learned a lot about selecting the right company to invest in the stock market.
-I learned how to read companies’ financial statements to see if they are stable.
-This encouraged me to try what the financial advisors are doing – conducting seminars, discussing investments, helping people be more financially healthy, and doing one-on-one financial coaching.
-Currently, I am employed and earning around P25,000 per month.
-But I feel that I have stagnated and want to earn more because I believe I am very hard working and even spend overtime regularly.
+Recently, I attended one of your seminars and I was very happy to have attended.
+I learned a lot about how to select the right company to invest in the stock market.
+I learned how to read the financial statements of companies to see if they are stable companies.
+This actually encouraged me to try what the financial advisors are doing – conducting seminars, discussing investments, helping people be more financially healthy, and doing one on one financial coaching.
+Currently, I am employed and earn around P25,000 per month.
+However, I feel that I have stagnated, and I want to earn more because I believe I am very hard working and I even spend overtime regularly.
 Unfortunately, some of it is without pay.
-Also, I feel that my job is not any more challenging.
+Also, I feel that my job is no longer challenging.
 I want to do something new and grow.

-How much do financial advisors earn, and do you think someone like me with a financial background can also become a successful financial advisor?
+My question is, how much do financial advisors earn, and do you think a person like me with a little financial background can also become a successful financial advisor?

 Sincerely,